LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 1 ](/Pictures/Figure1.png)

-I studied the original electronic schematic of the SAP-1 computer and recreated the block diagram to represent the actual functional blocks as closely as possible and I present it in the following figure.
+I studied the original schematic of the SAP-1 computer and recreated the block diagram to represent the actual functional blocks as closely as possible and I present it in the following figure.

 ![ Figure 2 ](/Pictures/Figure2.png)